-NOTES: Fewer than 4 samples = not assessed.
+NOTES: Due to limited sampling resources and a constrictive sampling season (4 months) a minimum of two samples are permissible for this assessment methodology.
 See Section 2.1.4 Main Listing Methodology (CALM) for details.

-3.2 Chlorophyll a or cyanobacteria
+4.2 Chlorophyll a

 In lakes and reservoirs, phytoplankton community composition and biomass are useful parameters for monitoring changes in water quality.
-Chl-a concentration is used as a surrogate for phytoplankton biomass and is generally the most appropriate variable to monitor (EPA 2000).
-Chl-a levels along with Secchi depths and TP are the measurements most commonly used to characterize the trophic status of lakes and reservoirs.
+Chl-a concentration is used as a surrogate for phytoplankton biomass and is generally the most appropriate variable to monitor (EPA 2000a).
+Chl-a levels along with Secchi depths and TP are the measurements most used to characterize the trophic status of lakes and reservoirs.
+The assessor will compare the chl-a concentration to the threshold values in Table 1 and use Table 3 to interpret chl-a data to determine if enrichment is indicated.